Chapter 13 Bankruptcy in Ohio

 A person filing for bankruptcy under Chapter 13 is seeking the opportunity to repay some or all of their outstanding debts.
 Repayment is at a lower or no interest rate.
 Since the Chapter 13 process allows the debtor to use future income to repay creditors, filing Chapter 13 is an option for debtors who have a regular income and can make regular payments on the amount owed.

 There are several advantages to Chapter 13 over a Chapter 7 bankruptcy.
-A Chapter 13 allows a debtor to cure arrears which he owes on his mortgage and auto loan, preventing the possibility of a foreclosure or repossession.
-In addition, a Chapter 13 allows a debtor to pay off secured debts such as an auto loan at a reduced amount, or non-dischargeable debts such as tax debts or arrears owed on domestic support obligations, such as Child Support.
+Chapter 13 allows a debtor to cure arrears which he owes on his mortgage and auto loan, preventing the possibility of foreclosure or repossession.
+In addition, Chapter 13 allows a debtor to pay off secured debts, such as an auto loan at a reduced amount.
+Many non-dischargeable debts such as tax debts or arrears owed on domestic support obligations, such as Child Support may also be eligible.
 In Chapter 13, a debtor can eliminate a second mortgage if the fair market value is less than the payoff of the first mortgage.
-Although Chapter 13 Bankruptcy is a good option for some debtors, the most important criteria for a person to be eligible to file a Chapter 13 Bankruptcy is that their ability to maintain a regular income.
+Although Chapter 13 Bankruptcy is a good option for some debtors, the most important criterion for a person to be eligible to file a Chapter 13 Bankruptcy is their ability to maintain a regular income.

-In a Chapter 13 filing in Ohio, a debtor is allowed to keep all his or her property while the court approves a new reduced, or interest-free, repayment plan.
-Working with all parties, the attorneys for the individual filing prepares a written plan which details the terms of repayment.
+In a Chapter 13 filing in Ohio, a debtor is allowed to keep all his or her property while the court approves a reduced or interest-free repayment plan.
+Working with all parties, the attorneys for the individual filing prepare a written plan which details the terms of repayment.
 The plan includes the amount of the payments and the date(s) they are to be made.
 The plan must be approved by the court and court-appointed trustee before taking effect.

 Creditors are paid by the trustee in order of priority.
-Secured debts such as a mortgage and auto loan payments are paid first, followed by mortgage arrears and priority debts such as tax debt and domestic support arrears are paid.
+Secured debts such as a mortgage and auto loan payments are paid first, followed by mortgage arrears, and priority debts such as tax debt and domestic support arrears.
 Unsecured creditors are the last to receive payment.
 The Trustee will pay a percentage of the total amount of unsecured debt as prescribed in the confirmed plan (the plan approved by the court).
 Once a debtor completes the terms of the Chapter 13 plan, the remainder of unsecured debt is discharged.

 Although Chapter 13 Bankruptcy is a good option for some debtors, it is not available to everyone.
 The most important criteria for a person to be eligible to file for Chapter 13 Bankruptcy is the ability to maintain adequate income for the payment into their Chapter 13 plan.
 Again, repayment takes anywhere from 3-5 years.